Anonymous broadcasting of classical information with a continuous-variable topological quantum code: Anonymous broadcasting with the qubit toric code

-Here and in the following we always consider a scenario with $n$ participants, of whom exactly one of them, Alice, wants to anonymously broadcast a public message.
-The anonymous broadcast protocol works by preparing the fiducial state $\ket{\GS_{00}}=\prod_v \frac {1} {\sqrt{2}} (\hat \id+\hat A_v)\ket{0 \dotsm 0}$ and distributing $n$ wedges of the torus, one to each party (see Fig.~\ref{fig:1}).
-When Alice wants to anonymously broadcast the message $r=1$ she performs the string operation $\hat{X}_{\tilde{\primpath_2}}$ around the loop on her wedge [see Fig.~\ref{fig:1}(c)], while for the message $r=0$ she does nothing.
-Next, each party $j$ measures qubits in the $\hat{Z}$ basis along an arc of the wedge, and publicly announces the parity $m_j$ of $+1$ outcomes.
-The broadcast message is recovered from the sum ${\sum_{j=1}^n m_j=r \pmod 2}$.
-When using a graph with $\lvert{\dualpath_2}\rvert = 1$ (i.e.,~just one qubit wide, a loop along $\primpath_2$), then $\ket{\GS_{00}}$ is just a GHZ state in the $\ket \pm$ basis.
-For such a torus (loop), $\dualpath_1$ and $\primpath_1$ are undefined, vertex stabilizers reduce to pairs of adjacent Paulis ($\hat X \hat X$) along $\dualpath_2$, and face stabilizers do not exist.
-In either case (GHZ or full toric code), the variance of any individual party's measurement is maximal, and no collusion by any proper subset of the non-broadcasting parties will reveal any information about the identity of the broadcaster.
-Using a qudit toric code~\cite{Bullock:2007ih} (or qudit GHZ state) the protocol generalizes to give $\sum_{j=1}^n m_j =\# {\rm broadcasters} \pmod d$, thus allowing up to $d-1$ broadcasters.
-Alternatively, by applying the string operator $X^r_{\tilde{\primpath_2}}$ for $r\in\mathbb{Z}_d$, a single party can anonymously broadcast $\log_2 d$ bits per round.
+When using a graph with $\abs \dualpath = 1$ (i.e.,~just one qubit wide, a loop along $\primpath$), then $\ket{\GS_{00}}$ is just a GHZ state in the $\ket \pm$ basis.
+For such a torus (loop), vertex stabilizers reduce to pairs of adjacent Paulis ($\hat X \otimes \hat X$) along $\dualpath$, and face stabilizers do not exist.
+In either case (GHZ or full toric code), the variance of any individual party's measurement is maximal, and no collusion by any proper subset of the non-broadcasting players will reveal any information about the identity of the broadcaster.

+Using a qudit toric code~\cite{Bullock:2007ih} (or qudit GHZ state) the protocol generalizes to allow a single party to anonymously broadcast any $d$-ary integer~$r \in \integers_d$ by applying the string operator~$\op X^r_\dualpath$, where $\op X$ represents the Weyl-Heisenberg shift operator$\pmod d$.
+Then, $\sum_{j=1}^n m_j = r \pmod d$.
+This amounts to broadcasting $\log_2 d$ bits of data per round.
+Alternatively, such a protocol could instead allow up to $d-1$ broadcasters (out of the $n$ total players) to signal `yes' by each applying~$X_\dualpath$ around their own wedge.
+In that case, $\sum_{j=1}^n m_j$ would return the number of `yes' broadcasters$\pmod d$.